PrincetonUniversity/flexnlp-ila/README.md

-# Instruction-Level Abstraction (ILA) of FlexNLP
+# Instruction-Level Abstraction (ILA) of FlexASR (Former Name: FlexNLP)

-This is the ILA model of the [FlexNLP](https://github.com/ttambe/FlexNLP) accelerator (all rights reserved - Harvard University).
+This is the ILA model of the [FlexASR](https://github.com/harvard-acc/FlexASR) accelerator (all rights reserved - Harvard University).

 ## Directory Structure